yufree/daily/content/post/robjhyndman-com-hyndsight-podcasts-index-html.md

 linkTitle: https://robjhyndman.com/hyndsight/podcasts/index.html
 source: Rob J Hyndman
 description: |2-
    <p>I’ve been interviewed for several podcasts over the last few years.
-It’s always fun to talk about my work, and I hope there is enough differences between them to make it interesting for listeners.
+It’s always fun to talk about my work, and I hope there are enough differences between them to make it interesting for listeners.
 Here is a full list of them.</p>
   <div class="cell">
   <div class="cell-output-display">
   <table class="table table-sm table-striped small" data-quarto-postprocess="true">